Peel neighborhoods: The peeling theorem

 Whenever $d$ is a strict negative type metric, we call $p_*(d)$ (or, as context warrants, its support) the \emph{peel} of $d$.
 Figures \ref{fig:letters_peel} and \ref{fig:MNIST_peel_layers} give a sense of why this nomenclature is appropriate.
 We distinguish the peel distribution and its support using the notation $\textnormal{peel}(d) := \textnormal{supp}(p_*(d))$.
 Note that the peel of a one-point space is just the point mass.

 Figure \ref{fig:MNIST_peel_layers} shows the results of repeatedly peeling each digit class in the MNIST data set using $L^2$ distance.
-The $\ell$-fold peel support of a set minus its earlier peel supports, written $\textnormal{peel}^{(\ell)}$, tends from a set of outliers to a generalized medoid of the most typical points \cite{huntsman2025peeling}.
+The $\ell$-fold peel support of a set minus previous peel supports, written $\textnormal{peel}^{(\ell)}$, tends from a set of outliers to a generalized medoid \cite{huntsman2025peeling}.